Understanding The Parks Canada Lake Louise Shuttle (2025)

 How Do I Book My Lake Louise Shuttle Reservation?

-To make a reservation for the shuttle, you can use the Parks Canada Reservation Service, then select “Day Use” and “Shuttle to Lake Louise and Moraine Lake.”
 You can also call 1-877-737-3783.
-To proceed with the booking, you must have an account with Parks Canada Reservation Service.
-It is recommended that you create your account beforehand to avoid any inconvenience during the checkout process.
+To proceed with the booking, you must have an account on Parks Canada Reservation Service.
+We recommend you create your account beforehand to avoid any inconvenience during checkout.

 Park And Ride Shuttle Fairs (Return Trip)